Hexagon/blog/src/posts/guide-to-js/2023-08-30_control-structures.md

 ## Loops

-Loops run the same section of code multiple times:
+Loops allow you to run the same section of code multiple times:

 1. **For Loop**: This loop uses a counter.
 It keeps running as long as a condition is true.